solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

     }
 ```
 ## Sum
-Now when I've written all this, the whole process looks very straight and easy.
-It was not that obvious when I've started with it.
+Now when I've written all this, the whole process looks very straightforward and easy.
+It was not that obvious when I started with it.
 For a long period, I was considering dropping the use of Episerver's content delivery API classes and do everything myself.
 It might have even taken less time.
 Anyway, now I feel quite comfortable with the level of control that I have over the models.
 I hope this article might save some time for others.